Current & Recent Projects

 Polonsky Foundation Digitization Project

-This is a collaborative digitisation effort by the Bodleian Libraries of the University of Oxford and the Biblioteca Apostolica Vaticana (Vatican Library), funded by the Polonsky Foundation.
-The project will see over 1.5 millions pages from ancient texts digitised and made freely available online.
+This was a collaborative digitisation effort by the Bodleian Libraries of the University of Oxford and the Biblioteca Apostolica Vaticana (Vatican Library), funded by the Polonsky Foundation.
+The project saw over 1.5 millions pages from ancient texts digitised and made freely available online.
 Texts from the following areas are being digitised: Hebrew manuscripts, Greek manuscripts, and incunabula, or 15th-century printed books.
 This project is seen as “a significant step in sharing intellectual resources on a global scale.”
+It concluded in October 2017.

 Digital Preservation Coalition